 It is always best to customize and build the run that will suit your birds.
 You need to take into consideration the size of your flock before building your new run, this is to be sure that you allow plenty of room for them to be able to move about.

-The goal of any homesteader is to build cheaply, and still make it useful.
+The goal of any homesteader is to build everything low-cost (free if possible!), and still make it useful.
 To do this use materials that you have laying around your place as much as you can.

-There will be some items that you will probably need to purchase, but work with what you have on hand.
+There will be some items that you will need to purchase, but work with what you have on hand…

 I have a stockpile at my place that consists of random boards, screws, and posts.
 I didn’t purchase anything for this run, I used everything from my old run, and my stash of “keep and use later” piles.